Char siu: Japanese

-Japanese cuisine has adapted 叉燒 as chāshū (チャーシュー).
-Unlike its Cantonese variant, it is not roasted, but prepared by rolling pork belly into a log and then braising it at a low temperature.
+Japanese cuisine has adapted 叉燒 as chāshū (チャーシュー), and the term is used to refer to Cantonese-style char siu, roast pork, and boiled pork.
+Roast chāshū is known as yakibuta.
+In the latter preparation, pork belly, thigh, or shoulder is rolled into a log, tied with twine, and then braised in a soy sauce marinade at a low temperature.
 This type of braising is a Chinese technique known as red cooking, which imparts a reddish-brown coloration.
-The Japanese adaptation is typically seasoned with soy sauce, sake, mirin and sugar or other sweetener, without the red food colouring, nor five-spice powder that characterizes char siu.
-It is a typical ingredient for toppings in rāmen.
+The Japanese variant omits the red colourants or five-spice powder, and is typically seasoned with soy sauce, sake, mirin and sugar.
+This method of cooking is preferred for softening the pork.
+Braised chāshū is a typical ingredient for toppings in rāmen.